 - Google Analytics

-These tools help track key signals such as tap-forward rates, exits, and overall engagement.
-Over time, this makes it easier to identify which formats, topics, or storytelling styles tend to perform better.
+These tools track key signals such as forward rates, exits, and overall engagement.
+Over weeks, it becomes easier to identify which formats, topics, or storytelling styles tend to perform better.

 Using AI Tools to Predict High-Performing Stories

 AI is changing how content strategies are developed, especially by enabling the testing of ideas before publishing.
-As for 2026, the latest AI models can support the full IG content creation workflow, including:
+In 2026, the latest AI models support the full IG content creation workflow:

 - Generating story ideas